Loretta Lynn singles discography

 American country artist Loretta Lynn released 86 singles, two B-sides and 14 music videos.
 Her debut single was "I'm a Honky Tonk Girl" (1960) via Zero Records.
-Promoting the song with her husband by driving to each radio station, the effort paid off when it peaked at number fourteen on the Billboard Hot Country Songs chart.
+Promoting the song with her husband by driving to each radio station, the effort paid off when it peaked at #14 on the Billboard Hot Country Songs chart.
 Arriving in Nashville, Tennessee, that year, she signed a recording contract with Decca Records.
 In 1962, "Success" reached the sixth position on the country songs chart, starting a series of top ten hits including "Wine Women and Song" and "Blue Kentucky Girl".
 She began collaborating with Ernest Tubb in 1964 and recorded four hit singles with him, including "Mr. and Mrs. Used to Be".
 Lynn's popularity greatly increased in 1966 when she began releasing her own compositions as singles.
 Among the first was "You Ain't Woman Enough (To Take My Man)" which reached the second position on the country songs list.
 She then reached the number one spot with "Don't Come Home A-Drinkin' (With Lovin' on Your Mind)" (1967).
 This was followed by "Fist City" (1968) and "Woman of the World (Leave My World Alone)" (1969).